green-api/greenapi-integration-rocketchat/README.md

 /greenapi.remove-instance [instance-id]

 # Sync app URL for all instances
-/greenapi.sync-app-url
+/greenapi.sync-app-url [new-app-url]
 ```

 The sync-app-url command is particularly useful when you've changed your adapter's URL or moved it to a different
 domain.
-It automatically updates the webhook URL settings for all your registered GREEN-API instances to match the
+It automatically updates the webhook URL settings for all your registered GREEN-API instances.
-current app URL defined in your Rocket.Chat GREEN-API app settings.

 ## License